AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <div><cite>&mdash;<em>Bloomberg Business</em> <a href="http://www.bloomberg.com/features/2015-click-fraud/">"The Fake Traffic Schemes That Are Rotting the Internet"</a></cite></div>
 </blockquote>

 "Ad tech" is the new automated way we buy, sell, deliver, and display online advertising.
-The "ad tech tax" is the cost of this convoluted complexity.
+The cost for this convoluted complexity is the "ad tech tax."

 Good luck following this <a href="http://www.iab.com/wp-content/uploads/2016/03/Programmatic-Value-Layers-March-2016-FINALv2.pdf">Interactive Advertising Bureau chart</a> of a typical ad buy: